How can you be motivated to get your life more in order by understanding the celebration of Rosh Hashanah?

 Here’s what the Lord’s instructions to Moses were (Leviticus 23:24-25):

 Say to the Israelites: “On the first day of the seventh month you are to have a day of rest, a sacred assembly commemorated with [blasts (teruah)].
 Do no regular work, but present an offering made to the LORD by fire.”

 Further instructions are found in Numbers 29:1-6 in which we learn the offerings were “an aroma pleasing to the LORD.”

 So was it a shofar blasting that triggered fear, or that accompanied joy?

 I’m inclined to say it was joy – but I’m also aware that it could have caused fear.
 Let me explain by indicating how this festival will be fulfilled by Jesus Christ.

 Another important point to note is that this festival fell on the first day of the seventh month of the Israelites’ calendar.
-This year (2014) it would have begun at sunset September 24th.
+This year (2020) it will begin at sunset September 19th.

 The remaining three festivals, beginning with Rosh Hashanah, point us toward fulfilments in the future at the second coming of Jesus Christ.